 How to adjust the depth?

 There are the depth gauge and air pressure dial to control the depth.
-They sometimes work the opposite to each other so that it would be a tricky job.
+They sometimes work the opposite of each other so that it would be a tricky job.

 Find scrap woods that are similar to your intended workpiece.
 They must have the same density and thickness to know the depth effects of the brad.